mattraibert/grasshopper/README.md

 # Grasshopper

-A tiny mocking framework based on [Mockito](http://code.google.com/p/mockito/)
+A tiny mocking framework based on [Mockito](http://code.google.com/p/mockito/).
+I built it so that I could write unit tests in the [Arrage-Act-Assert](http://c2.com/cgi/wiki?ArrangeActAssert) style.

 ## Examples